 If a manufacturer of an aerosol product failed to warn consumers to keep the product away from sources of heat or if a manufacturer of edible marijuana candies failed to advise consumers of the amount of cannabis in the candy, this may be grounds for a lawsuit.

 Famous Product Liability Lawsuits

 From 2002 to 2015 Takata's airbags were installed in several different makes and models of cars.
 These airbags were recalled after it was discovered that they were exploding on impact, sending fiery shrapnel into the faces of drivers and passengers when they were in a collision.

-This famed case started when a woman suffered third degree burns to her thighs when she drank a cup of the hamburger giant's coffee.
-The coffee was 180 degrees whereas most fast food restaurants serve their coffee at 140.
-She was awarded over half a million dollars, causing major backlash in the media.
+This famed case started when a woman suffered third-degree burns to her thighs when she drank a cup of the hamburger giant's coffee.
+The coffee was 180 degrees whereas most fast-food restaurants serve their coffee at 140.
+She was awarded over half a million dollars, causing a major backlash in the media.

 When To Contact a Product Liability Attorney